-These are transcripts for videos in this orientation guide.
-They are listed alphabetically by the title of the video.
+These are transcripts for videos in this orientation guide and are listed alphabetically by the title of the video.

 The guides are great starting points for your research because they'll help you quickly identify the most helpful library search tools to find the kinds of sources needed for many class assignments.
 Subject guides orient you to the library databases and other quality sources supporting UP's majors and minors.
 Within each guide, for example, biology, you'll find pages to help you locate specific types of sources, such as articles or videos, or to orient you to a specific area of study, such as anatomy and physiology in this guide.
 All the subject guides will also have tips on citing sources in your assignments.
 Give yourself an advantage in academic research by getting to know the subject guides in your areas of interest.